shalomirungu/capstone/README.md

 ## Data
 The data used is from Zindi Africa and it has 5151 Swahili articles and 3 features.
 ## Data Preparation
-During this process, we checked for null values, investigated the distribution of the Swahili news categories, label-encoded the categories, tokenized our dataset, and corrected punctuations where necessary.
+During this process, we checked for null values, the shape of the database, and investigated the distribution of the Swahili news categories.
 ## Exploratory Data Analysis
+Here, we label-encoded the categories, corrected punctuations where necessary, tokenized our dataset, created subplots for our tokens